 Thousands of sperms flood the uterus and both the tubes.
 Some tumble out of the opening of the tubes into the abdomen.

-Hundreds of sperm (estimated to be around 300) surround the ovum in the tube.
+Hundreds of sperms (estimated to be around 300) surround the ovum in the tube.
 They press against the membrane of the ovum attempting to penetrate it and fertilize the ovum.
 Finally one sperm succeeds.
 At once a chemical reaction is triggered off in the wall of the ovum, making it impenetrable to any other sperm.
 No other sperm can enter the ovum now.

 The unsuccessful sperms slowly degenerate.
-They break down and become indistinguishable from any other protein end product in the female partner’s body (the sperm is made up mainly of protein).
+They break down and become indistinguishable from any other protein end-products in the female partner's body (the sperm is made up mainly of protein).
 These get absorbed into the blood stream and are carried away to be expelled from the body in the stool or the urine.

-The sperm that manages to penetrate the ovum fuses with it to form a single cell called a zygote.
-The zygote starts to divide as it is propelled towards the uterus – dividing first into 2 cells, then into 4 then into 8 and so on.
+The sperm that manages to penetrate the ovum fuses with it to form a single celled organism called a zygote.
+The zygote starts to divide as it is propelled towards the uterus - dividing first into 2 cells, then into 4 then into 8 and so on.
 As soon as the zygote starts to divide it is called an embryo.